Sachan05/Notes/Non-DSA Notes/HLD Notes/1 - System Design 101 & Consistent Hashing.md

 ## Consistent Hashing

+* It is a method used to distribute load across multiple machines effectively.
+* Involves using a hash function to map both user IDs and server IDs onto a consistent hashing ring.
+* For any request, the server is allocated by iterating the ring in a clockwise direction and selecting the first server encountered.
+* This method minimizes data movement when adding or removing machines.

 Imagine a circle with points from $[0, 10^{18}]$.
 Imagine there is a hash function H1, which maps every machineId to a number in $[0, 10^{18}]$, which you then mark on the circle.
 Similarly, there is another hash function H which maps userId to $[0, 10^{18}]$.

 Let’s assume we assign a user to be present on the first machine in the cyclic order from the hash of the user.